 Gerard Keating was born at the end of the baby boom generation in 1964 and is the youngest of eight children.

 He lived a happy and free-spirited childhood in Atkinson, supported by a father who encouraged risk-taking, and a mother who demanded honesty and hard work.
 Gerard attended high school in Atkinson, enjoying Future Farmers of America leadership activities, friends, and sports.
 After graduating from high school in 1982, he attended the University of Nebraska where he majored in Agribusiness and graduated in 1987.
 He was Vice President of Alpha Gamma Sigma Fraternity and elected Study Body President/Regent in 1985.

-Today, Gerard works to continue the family legacy by investing in Agriculture, Logistics, Real Estate, and Energy.
+Today, Gerard works to continue the family legacy by investing in value-add real estate across the United States.
 He lives in Naples, Florida with his wife and two children.